shubhe25p/lammps/README.md

 ## 3.3 Reporting

-Benchmark results should include projections of the LAMMPS_walltime for the target problem size of the workflow.
-The hardware configuration
+Benchmark results should include projections of the LAMMPS_walltime for the target problem size The hardware configuration
 (i.e. the number of elements from each pool of computational resources) needed to achieve the estimated timings must also be provided.